An excerpt from Chapter 2

 And so, over those fragile fall months, I tentatively opened myself up to being loved.

 And Mother Earth, and all her creatures, responded.
-I would look out my front window, to the oaks sheltering the house, to the crooked red pine on the shore doing a darned good imitation of Tom Thomson’s West Wind painting, to the blue waters of the wide river beyond the shoreline pines.
+I would look out my front window, to the oaks sheltering the house, to the crooked red pine on the shore doing its imitation of Tom Thomson’s West Wind painting, to the blue waters of the wide river beyond the shoreline pines.
 And there it would be.
-I would go for my walks in the woods, and stretch my head back to see the ravens and hawks flying overhead, and I would look down and catch glimpses of the little creatures going about their lives in the woods around me.
+I would go for those slow walks in the woods, and stretch my head back to see the ravens and hawks flying overhead, and I would look down and catch glimpses of the little creatures going about their lives in the woods around me.
 And there it would be.
 In everything—above me, below me, around me—Love.
 Caring.
 Protection.